CodecNeRF: Toward Fast Encoding and Decoding, Compact, and High-quality Novel-view Synthesis: CodecNeRF

 \subsection{Training objective}

-Here, we train our base model in an end-to-end manner with its fully differentiable properties, and do not utilize any pretrained model.
-We use L2 loss, denoted as $\mathcal{L}_{\mathrm{rgb}}$ to measure the piexl-wise difference between the ground truth images and rendered images.
+Here, we train our base model in an end-to-end manner with its fully differentiable properties.
+We use L2 loss, denoted as $\mathcal{L}_{\mathrm{rgb}}$ to measure the pixel-level difference and LPIPS~\cite{zhang2018unreasonable} loss, denoted as $\mathcal{L}_{\mathrm{lpips}}$ to measure the patch-level difference between the ground truth images and rendered images.

 Spatial total variation (TV) regularization encourages the sparse or smooth gradient, thereby ensuring that the feature planes do not contain erroneous high-frequency data~\cite{kplanes_2023, chen2022tensorf, shue20223nfd}.
 We use the standard L2 TV regularization as default to make the distribution of the triplane features smoother, as it regularizes the squared difference between the neighboring values in the feature maps.